 Anglo-Saxon heritage.
 The name comes from when a family lived in Hardacre, Clapham, in the West Riding of Yorkshire.
-The place-name is derived from the Old English personal name Hearda, and the Old English word ęcer or the Old Scandinavian word akr, both of which mean "plot of cultivated land."
+The place-name is derived from the Old English personal name Hearda, and the Old English word æcer or the Old Scandinavian word akr, both of which mean "plot of cultivated land."
 The place-name as a whole means "Hearda's farmland."
-A dinstinct derivation for the name has it coming from the ancient Saxon word Hardgear meaning "a strong spear," and in this case it would not have any relationship to farmland.
+Another source claims the name was derived from the ancient Saxon word Hardgear meaning "a strong spear," and in this case it would not have any relationship to farmland.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hardaker have been found, including Hardacre, Hardaker, Hardiker, Handsacre, Handacre and others.

 Early Notables of the Hardaker family (pre 1700)

 PDF Extended History products and printed products wherever possible.

 Migration of the Hardaker family to the New World and Oceana